 Whether it’s defending a client in court, challenging a ruling in a sports tribunal, building a case to protect the environment or kick-starting a corporate career, a law degree can get you there.

-Our double degrees in law can double your employment opportunities and with a focus on social justice, critical thinking, academic rigour and work-ready skills, our professionally-accredited qualifications open the way to a range of careers in law and justice:
+Our double degrees in law can multiply your employment opportunities.
+With a focus on social justice, critical thinking, academic rigour and work-ready skills – all enhanced by learning under the Southern Cross Model of teaching – our professionally accredited qualifications open the way to a range of careers, including:

 - Lawyer (specialist or generalist)